 So how can DevOps be accurately defined for a wider audience?
-Long-term DevOps practitioner Alex Honor echoed earlier agile software development principles when he coined the phrase ‘people over process over tools’.
+Long-term DevOps engineer Alex Honor echoed earlier agile software development principles when he coined the phrase ‘people over process over tools’.
 This mantra provides a handy list of DevOps priorities, and as such offers a useful framework for an easily understandable definition of DevOps.

 Start with the people: DevOps team structure